Art at the Intersection of Immigration, Gender & Disability

 BIOS AND STATEMENTS PROVIDED BY THE ARTISTS

-Christopher Unpezverde Núñez (b.
-Costa Rica, descendant of Mískito people from Nicaragua) Christopher “Unpezverde” Núñez is a Visually Impaired choreographer, dramaturg, educator and Disability advocate based in NYC.
-Núñez is a Princeton University Arts Fellow 2022-2024, a Leslie-Lohman Museum of Art Fellow and is a two-time recipient of the Emergency Grant by Foundation for Contemporary Arts.
-His performances have been presented by The Joyce Theater, The Brooklyn Museum-The Immigrant Artist Biennale, The Kitchen, Danspace Project, Movement Research at The Judson Church, The Leslie-Lohman Museum of Art, CUE Art Foundation, Battery Dance Festival, Performance Mix Festival and Dixon Place, among others.
-His work has been featured in publications such as The New York Times, The Brooklyn Rail, The Dance Enthusiast and The Archive: The Leslie-Lohman Museum bi-annual journal.
-He has held residencies at Danspace Project, Brooklyn Academy of Music (BAM), The Kitchen, Movement Research, Center for Performance Research, New Dance Alliance and Battery Dance Studios.
-As a performer, his most recent collaboration include “Dressing Up for Civil Rights” by William Pope L, presented at MoMA, The Museum of Modern Art.
-Núñez was invited by the NYC Mayor’s Office of Immigrant Affairs to share his story as a disabled and formally undocumented immigrant choreographer during Immigrant Heritage Week 2020.
-Núñez received his green card in 2018 and continues to be an advocate for the rights of undocumented disabled immigrants.
+Christopher “Unpezverde” Núñez is a Costa Rican/American visually impaired choreographer, educator, and accessibility consultant based in New York City.
+His performances have been presented at The Brooklyn Museum, The Kitchen, The Joyce Theater, Danspace Project, Movement Research at The Judson Church, The Leslie-Lohman Museum of Art, Battery Dance Festival, Performance Mix Festival, and Dixon Place, among others.
+His work has been featured in publications such as The New York Times, The Brooklyn Rail, and The Dance Enthusiast.
+He has held residencies at Brooklyn Academy of Music (BAM), Danspace Project, The Kitchen, Movement Research, Center for Performance Research, and New Dance Alliance.
+As a performer, his most recent collaborations include “Dressing Up for Civil Rights” by William Pope L, presented at The Museum of Modern Art.

 Marielys “Lely” Burgos Meléndez, MA Dance Studies, AfroTaina-Arawak independent artistic researcher, somatic movement educator, embodied writer, dance audio describer, and communicator from Boriké (Puerto Rico).
 Since 2014, I investigate the narratives, experiences, and poetics of artistic mobility/ migration of dancers & performers from Puerto Rico, the Greater Caribbean, and Latin America.
 I am a 2021-2023 Artist-in-Residence at Movement Research excavating experimental dance history, body and media, the body as living archive and memoir, contemplative movement, and indigenous somatics.
 Errática is my first self-published artist book (2019).